Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local/mysql-add-account

-to insert a row.Read Example Data
+to add a record.Read Example Data

-table:phpuse App\Models\Account; // If you’ve created an Account model // Or just use the DB facade Route::get('/mysql-accounts', function () { // Using the DB facade $accounts = DB::table('accounts')->get(); // Or using Eloquent ORM (if Account model exists) // $accounts = Account::all(); return $accounts; });
+table:phpuse App\Models\Account; // If you have created an Account model // Or directly use the DB facade Route::get('/mysql-accounts', function () { // Using DB facade $accounts = DB::table('accounts')->get(); // Or with Eloquent ORM (if Account model exists) // $accounts = Account::all(); return $accounts; });

 1